engmaths/emat30008/odes/ivps.md

 ## Workflow

-1. Create a new git repository (i.e. on GitHub) called something like `emat30008`.
+1. Create a new git repository on GitHub called something like `emat30008`.
 Make sure that it is a *private* repo.

-2. Use `git clone <URL>` to clone the repository to your computer (bitbucket provides the command with the URL filled in so that you can paste it into a terminal.
+2. Use `git clone <URL>` to clone the repository to your computer

 3. Go into the folder with `cd` and use `git status` to check that everything is setup correctly.